ericclack/racket-candy-crush/doc/part1.rst

 You should see 6 pieces of candy -- pretty cool hey?

 What about the positions?
 What do we use here?
-Well we just need a list of numbers starting at zero and increasing by one each time.
+Well we just need a list of numbers starting at zero and increasing by one each time. `range` does this for us:

 .. code-block:: racket